 We are proud of our students and their commitment to excellent work.
 Upon hiring a Baylor Lawyer, we are confident you will be pleased with the results of our rigorous, practice-oriented program.

-Good grades at Baylor Law School do not come easily.
+Good grades at Baylor Law do not come easily.
 We use a rigorous grading standard, employing an "A" to "F" grading system, while many schools use a more liberal "A" to "C" grading system.
 Baylor faculty regard a "C" as indicating satisfactory work.
-Therefore, a "C" at Baylor Law School is considered a respectable grade.
+Therefore, a "C" at Baylor Law is considered a respectable grade.

 We know that employers often seek students who rank in the top of their class.
 As you consider our students for potential employment, please keep in mind: